godwokenrises/godwoken-doc/docs/faq.md

 ### Instant Finality: Getting the transaction completed faster

-Q: The average block confirmation interval on Godwoken is defined by [block_interval_secs](https://github.com/godwokenrises/godwoken/blob/v1.14.0/crates/config/src/config.rs#L184-L185), defaut to 8s.
-If I would like to have my transactions completed more quickly, what should I do to make this happen?
+Q: The average block interval of Godwoken is defined by [block_interval_secs](https://github.com/godwokenrises/godwoken/blob/v1.14.0/crates/config/src/config.rs#L184-L185), which is set to 8s by default.
+If I want to have my transactions completed more quickly, what should I do to make this happen?

 A: This can be done with the Godwoken's instant finality feature.
 Godwoken provides a faster way to confirm transactions.
 Once a transaction is verified in the mem-pool, the instant transaction receipt will be generated immediately.